Understanding the Differences Between Contact Dermatitis and Atopic Dermatitis

 Dermatitis comes in different forms, two of the most common being contact dermatitis and atopic dermatitis.

 Conversely, atopic dermatitis is a more complex form that is often associated with a family history.
 It affects up to 25% of children and 2 to 3% of adults.
-Moreover, 90% of children develop atopic dermatitis before the age of 5.
+In fact, 90% of children develop atopic dermatitis before the age of 5.
 It is characterized by periods of flare-ups and remissions, with symptoms such as intense itching, red, scaly patches, and dry, cracked skin.
-In babies and young children, the most commonly affected areas are the face, scalp, buttocks and flexion areas (elbows and knees).
+In babies and young children, the most commonly affected areas are the face, scalp, buttocks, and flexion areas (elbows and knees).

 What are the best treatment approaches?